-Brevibloc Injection will be opened for use on you.
-It will be used only once and then it will be discarded.
-It will never be stored after it is opened nor used for more than one person.
+Brevibloc Powder for Injection will be reconstituted and diluted for use on you.
+It will be used only once and then it will be discarded It will never be used for more than one person.

 Product description

 What it looks like